UK Destinations 2019 - Stirling & Glasgow, Scotland

 Sir William Wallace was a Scottish Knight who briefly became a legendary hero during Scotland's struggle for independence from England.
 In 1297, King Edward I invaded Scotland, and Wallace's rag-tag army, made up of Scots highlanders and lowlanders, fighting for rule by a Scottish King, overpowered a larger & better equipped English force at the Battle of Stirling Bridge.
 It was a complete rout and a demoralizing defeat for the English.

 The narrowness of the bridge and the deep bogs surrounding it doomed the English.
-Really bad tactics, al around.
+Really bad tactics, on the English side, lead to a slaughter.

 A year later Wallace's troops were badly defeated by Edward's armies at the Battle of Falkirk, near Linlithgow.
 As a result Wm.
 Wallace lost the title of Guardian of Scotland, the honor passing to Robert the Bruce, a formidable warrior who later became King of Scotland.